Chicken in the Rough: Expansion

 Chicken in the Rough was the first nationally franchised restaurant chain in the United States.
 In 1937, the chain had locations on Route 66 in the U.S. states of Arizona, Oklahoma, Missouri and Illinois.
 In 1949, an extraordinary grill was designed that simultaneously fried and steamed chicken, after which time franchising began.
 During its heyday, the chain had seven locations in Oklahoma City and nearly 300 franchise locations, including franchises in South Africa and Hawaii.
 In the 1960s, after the franchise was sold to an investor group, 68 franchises remained.
 In 1974 Osborne's partner, Randy Shaw, purchased the restaurant chain.

 Today

-Three restaurants continue to serve the dish: two restaurants in Sarnia, Ontario, Canada and one in Port Huron, Michigan.
-The dish is presently prepared with a unique breading and preparation method, and cooked in a deep fryer.
-Patrons of Beverly's Pancake Corner from the times of their youth continue to eat at the restaurant, which has included some who remember the first day it opened.
+As of July 2023, three restaurants continued to serve the dish: in Sarnia, Ontario, Canada, Port Huron, Michigan, and New Market, Virginia.
+The dish is currently prepared with a unique breading and preparation method, and cooked in a deep fryer.
+People who have patronized Beverly's Pancake Corner since their youth, some of whom remember the first day it opened, continue to eat at the restaurant.
 When the Beverly's Pancake Corner location at Northwest Expressway and Pennsylvania in Oklahoma City, where it existed since 1956, was razed in 2008, people took pieces of concrete and bricks from the building as mementos.